Princess Charlène Opens Grace Kelly Exhibition

 Grace Kelly: Style Icon?
 Without a doubt.
 And very few others, from the past and in the present, will ever be able to create such a style and image which says some much, with so little and has the overwhelming ability to have people of different generations, cultures and social groups each pull back to the same point to describe who was Grace Kelly.
 Elegant.
 Classic.
 Unique.
 Grace.Filed under Historical Royals, Monaco Royals

-Tagged Australia, Exhibition, Fashion, Princess Charlène, Princess Grace, Working Visit.
+Tagged Australia, Exhibition, Fashion, Princess Charlène of Monaco, Princess Grace of Monaco, Working Visit.